 Traditional media isn't dead, but it's smaller and harder to access than it used to be.

-Entertainment and media companies cut more than 17,000 jobs in 2025, an 18% increase from last year, as the industry continued to grapple with consolidation, restructuring and the growing impact of artificial intelligence.
+Entertainment and media companies cut more than 17,000 jobs in 2025, an 18% increase from the prior year, as the industry continued to grapple with consolidation, restructuring, and the growing impact of artificial intelligence.

-The first few months of 2025 were brutal for journalism, with layoffs announced by CNN, Vox Media, HuffPost, and NBC, and likely more on the horizon.
-The pace of these announcements rivals the carnage of last winter, when at least 15 news organizations announced mass layoffs.
-It's heartbreaking to see hundreds of journalists join the nearly 10,000 who have been laid off in the last three years.
+The first few months of 2025 were brutal for journalism, with layoffs announced by CNN, Vox Media, HuffPost, and NBC.
+The pace of these announcements rivals the previous winter, when at least 15 news organizations announced mass layoffs.

 From early 2025 through early 2026, the newsrooms of ABC, CBS, Fox, and NBC have faced substantial workforce reductions as the media industry grapples with declining linear television ratings, shifting advertising revenues, and corporate restructurings.
 These layoffs reflect broader trends in broadcast journalism, where traditional networks are adapting to a digital-first landscape amid economic pressures and mergers.